link89/jenkins-oo-shared-lib/README.md

 Let's move forward.
 Suppose the project you are working on is a nodejs project, that use `nvm` to manage the nodejs dependency.
 You may find there is a Jenkins plugin named [nvm-wrapper](https://plugins.jenkins.io/nvm-wrapper/), but it didn't support to read the version from `.nvmrc` file.
-You know this will be useful for other nodejs projects.
-Then you can implement some helper method in the `BaseJob` class this way
+Since you know it will be useful for other nodejs projects, then you can implement your helper method in the `BaseJob` class to handle `.nvmrc` file.

 ```groovy
 class BaseJob {